Surfer SEO Review - Is It the Best On-Page SEO Tool?

 So far, you've only read positive things about Surfer, but no software is flawless, and there is always room for improvement.

-The following are not crucial flaws or weaknesses of the product, but just me nit-picking what I think could improve in the near future.
+The following are not crucial flaws or weaknesses of the product, but just me nit-picking what I think could progress in the near future.

 The Content Editor Is Getting There